 These neat and handy little kits should help them stay more organized.
 Some even come with cleaners and polishes too, which are very useful.
-Everything has it's compartment to store it in, and the case is small enough to fit in gig bag.
+Everything has a compartment to store it in, and the case is small enough to fit in a gig bag.

 Guitarist Action Figures

 Every guitar player has heroes, and every hero deserves to be immortalized as an action figure!
 But these are not action figures for kids, the kind you send off to battle against your G.I.
 Joes.

 These figures are lifelike, collectible models of legendary guitar heroes, designed to look great set up on a desktop at work or somewhere in the home where people will notice them.

 Mego was a toy company that produced really cool figures back when I was a kid.
 They're back, and they are making some interesting choices as far as which figures to produce.
 One of them is Jimi Hendrix, and when I discovered this I decided it was time for an early Christmas gift to myself.

 I really like this figure, but you can see in the image below that they kind of messed up with the guitar.
 We all know Jimi played an upside-down left-handed Strat, not a lefty guitar.
 Come on, Mego!

 As of this writing, Mego also has a Paul Stanley figure, and presumably many others to be released.
 They also have a few others I think I need to pick up, such as the Fonz and Spock from Star Trek.
 That has nothing to do with guitars, though!